Maxllevy/Wildland-Fire-Library/Wildland-Fire-Library/content/_index.md

-# Welcome to the Wildland Fire Data Library
+# Welcome to the Wildland Fire Resources Library

 Your comprehensive resource for wildland fire information, research, and resources.